BMIRDS/SlidePreprocessing/MaskHIT_Prep/README.md

 ## MaskHIT_Prep (Formerly for_vit)
 This tool is for preprocessing slides specifically for the WSI-PLP library.
 More about WSI-PLP can be found here: [https://github.com/BMIRDS/WSI-PLP](https://github.com/BMIRDS/WSI-PLP).

+## Quick Start Guide
+A brief overview for new users handling a new dataset:
+1. Create a CSV file describing the dataset with specific column names.
+See examples in `meta-files/`.
+2. Convert CSV to JSON using `scripts/csv_to_json.py`.
+3. Write a dataset class under `datasets/` for dataset processing.
+4. Create a `user_config` file in `configs/` detailing file paths and metadata.
+Start by copying `config_default.yaml` and implement based on other config files.
+5. Run `pipeline.sh` to execute scripts 01 to 05.
+In case of issues, run each script manually.

 # Installing Dependencies (Recommended method)
 For installing necessary dependencies, use the provided script:
 `install_requirements.sh`